cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 the whole dataset.

-For the quality assurance to function correctly, the **Ground truth** job must have a small portion of the task frames, and the frames must be chosen randomly.
+For the quality assurance to function correctly, the **Ground truth** job must have a small portion of the task frames and the frames must be chosen randomly.
-Depending on the dataset size and task complexity, **5-15% of the data is typically good enough** for quality estimation, while keeps extra annotation overhead acceptable.
+Depending on the dataset size and task complexity, **5-15% of the data is typically good enough** for quality estimation, while keeping extra annotation overhead acceptable.

 For example, in a typical **task with 2000 frames**, selecting **just 5%**, which is 100 frames extra frames to annotate, **is enough** to estimate the annotation quality.
 If the task contains** only 30 frames**, it's advisable to select **8-10 frames**, which is **about 30%**.

-It is more than 15%, but in the case of smaller datasets, we need more samples to estimate quality reliably.
+It is more than 15% but in the case of smaller datasets, we need more samples to estimate quality reliably.

 To create a **Ground truth** job, do the following: